duckfist/MM2Random/readme.txt

 - (Enemy): Finally corrected all instances of enemies appearing with glitched graphics
 - (Enemy): Glitched M-445s no longer suddenly spawn where they shouldn't
 - (Text): Increased the speed of the Item Get cutscene, skipping Dr. Light's extra text
-- (Text): The Weapon Letter chosen for each weapon will try to be the first letter of the name
+- (Text): Added 6 new intro cutscene paragraphs, bringing the total to 20.
 - (Colors): The "Stage-Selected Boss Intro" screen now has some random colors
 - (Music): Disabled legacy music randomizer
 - (Music): Removed Credits 2 song, Weapon Get song, and Start/Password song